2025 Solar Incentives Guide for Lyndhurst, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
 The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.

-The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006, on a property owned by you for you to claim the credit.
-Initially, the ITC applied to 30% of all system costs (panels, labor, accessories and equipment), although the amount has fluctuated over time between 26-30%.
+The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property you own for you to claim the credit.
+Initially, the ITC applied to 30% of all costs (panels, labor, equipment and accessories), although the total amount has fluctuated over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Lyndhurst solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+To best understand how the new Clean Energy Credit will apply to you, reach out to your local Lyndhurst solar installation company.

 State & Local Solar Incentives